 Our analysis also connects with the policy interventions that Chris Sims advocated at the 2016 Jackson Hole Symposium to replace ineffective monetary policy at the zero lower bound (Sims, 2016).
-Sims called for central banks "to explain that fiscal, as well as monetary policy should be aimed at meeting inflation targets.
+Sims called for central banks "to explain that fiscal, as well as monetary, policy should be aimed at meeting inflation targets.
 This means, specifically, stating that inflation will intentionally be at least part of the means for financing current debt and deficits."
-We find that the bold fiscal interventions implemented in response to the COVID recession succeeded in increasing inflation and sustaining the recovery, lifting the economy from the zero lower bound.
-In this respect, the pandemic interventions might have made the zero lower bound fiscally unsustainable as in Woodford (2003) and Benhabib, Schmitt-Grohe, and Uribe (2002).
+We find that the bold fiscal interventions implemented in response to the CO-VID recession succeeded in increasing inflation and sustaining the recovery, lifting the economy from the zero lower bound.
+In this respect, the pandemic interventions might have made the zero lower bound fiscally unsustainable as in Woodford (2003) and Benhabib,

+Schmitt-Grohe, and Uribe (2002).
 However, going forward, setting clear limits on fiscal policy could be necessary to prevent inflation from remaining persistently above the desired inflation target.
 We discuss these kinds of limits on fiscal policy in Bianchi and Melosi (2019) and provide evidence for their empirical relevance in Bianchi, Faccini, and Melosi (2022).
-While these papers focus on the US, Bianchi, Melosi, and Rogantini Picco (2022) investigate the risk of inflation pressures coming from the highly segmented fiscal backdrop of the Euro Area.
+In Bianchi, Fisher, and Melosi (2021), we show that the macroeconomic effects of the ARPA fiscal stimulus are critically affected by agents' expectations about the post-zero lower bound (ZLB) policy mix.
+In this paper, we formally estimate this post-ARPA change in beliefs.